catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

   * Parish finance committees are combined into a single committee.
   * Parish bank accounts and other reserves are consolidated into accounts under the ownership of the new continuing parish entity.

-The Archdiocese and the TWG Advisory and Reference Group are collaborating on the implementation of the *Take the Way of the Gospel Strategy__,* particularly as it applies to parishes.
+The Archdiocese and the TWG Advisory and Reference Group are collaborating on the implementation of the *Take the Way of the Gospel Strategy,* particularly as it applies to parishes.
 Formal guidance on the administration requirements for parishes are under development and will be published at a later date.

 ## Change-over of parish priests